-Distribution: East of the Cascades in Washington; British Columbia to Mexico, east to New Hampshire and Georgia.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Mexico, east to the Atlantic Coast.

 Habitat: Dry hillsides and draws, low to moderate elevations.